 What kind of wedding did you plan?

 We knew we wanted a small and relaxed day.
-Neither of us love being in the limelight and prefer low-key, informal events but we still wanted it to feel like a special day.
+Neither of us love being in the limelight and prefer low-key, informal events.
+However, we still wanted it to feel like a special day.
 We planned to have an outdoor ceremony, with our dog Uisge as Chris’ Best Dog, followed by afternoon tea, lawn games and a BBQ.
-We both have large, geographically distanced families, so made the decision early on that we’d have a small wedding with our immediate family and closest friends near our home.
+We both have large and geographically distanced families.
+Therefore, we made the decision early on that we’d have a small wedding with our immediate family and closest friends near our home.
 A party with extended family and friends back in Cumbria was planned for the week after.
-This decision was also influenced by our desire to have a Humanist wedding ceremony, which is legally recognised in Scotland but not in England.
+This decision was also influenced by our desire to have a Humanist wedding ceremony.
+This is legally recognised in Scotland but not in England.

 We had so many kind offers of help from our tribes.
-One of our friends and her 16 year old daughter made the most amazing cake, another friend played piano throughout the ceremony and my sister did some kind of wizardry on decorating the outdoor space and tables.
-We were very keen to keep the environmental impact of our wedding as low as we could so used plants that could be gifted and replanted in our garden to decorate the tables.
+One of our friends and her 16 year old daughter made the most amazing cake.
+Another friend played piano throughout the ceremony and my sister did some kind of wizardry on decorating the outdoor space and tables.
+We were very keen to keep the environmental impact of our wedding as low as we could.
+Therefore, we used plants that could be gifted and replanted in our garden to decorate the tables.
 We also brought in my mad shell collection, my mum’s vases and other bits and bobs.
 We gifted seed-bomb favours and my bouquet flowers came from locally grown plants.
 The hessian we used on the tables has already been reused on our brother-in-law’s allotment!

 How did Covid affect your wedding day plans?

 We spent a lot of time checking the rules and guidance and making various back-up plans.
-For our wedding in Scotland, we kept everything outdoors, reminded our guests to maintain social distances and use face masks where required.
+For our wedding in Scotland, we kept everything outdoors.
+We reminded our guests to maintain social distances and use face masks where required.
 The main change we had to make was to the seating.
 We had originally planned to have the BBQ as an informal seating arrangement, where everyone could mingle.
 However, the rule was that all food had to be served seated so we hired extra tables last minute so that everyone could be seated according to the rules at the time.
-We had over-sized tables with odd chair layouts to accomodate this but everyone was very understanding and it seemed to go fine!
+We had over-sized tables with odd chair layouts to accommodate this.
+However, everyone was very understanding and it seemed to go fine!

-Because we had people travelling to join us, we knew there was a chance they wouldn’t be able to make it or that the rules could change at the last minute.
+Because we had people travelling to join us, we knew there was a chance they wouldn’t be able to make it.
+There was also a risk that the rules could change at the last minute.
 With this in mind we made arrangements to stream our ceremony on Zoom for family and friends who couldn’t make it.
 My uncle and one of our friends really went above and beyond to make sure the sound and picture quality were top notch.
 This meant extended family were able to “join in” from a distance and was a lovely touch.

-We also had video message “telegrams” arranged by my mum from people who couldn’t make it which was a really sweet surprise.
+We also had video message “telegrams” arranged by my mum from people who couldn’t make it.
+This was a really sweet surprise.
 We were really lucky in that we had always planned a small wedding.
-Some of our friends have had plans curtailled and postponed several times over so we feel really fortunate that we were able to, broadly speaking, have the day we planned.
+Some of our friends have had plans curtailled and postponed several times over, so we feel really fortunate that we were able to, broadly speaking, have the day we planned.